magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 ## Epilogue

-Tomorrow they would awake from this strange dream, carrying only fragments of Eastford with them.
-As for me, I would remain, sleeves brushed clean, carrying no cloud — yet perhaps, one day, even these fragments may rise like a cloud of their own.
+Tomorrow my companions would rise from this dream, leaving it behind as morning mist leaves the valley.
+Yet I remain, carrying it, longing for the day when such weight may soften into a cloud and quietly float away.